Platform or Framework?

 Our smart contract framework allows third parties to quickly and efficiently build, maintain and provide a permissioned blockchain network infrastructure and blockchain-enabled services to their community.

 The framework includes a library of reusable smart contracts that are specifically designed for maritime and logistics applications and contain a set of tools to manage a decentralized network.
 This would include monitoring, network governance tools and more.
 Which would then be integrated with existing solutions via REST APIs.

 Our smart contract framework allows new and existing platforms to implement the benefits of decentralization and thus enable innovative applications.
 Existing platform operators will then be able to extend their service package to their community, based on the T-Mining framework.

 With this framework, we focus not only on operators of these platforms but also on:

 Independent Software Vendors, who can integrate blockchain-enabled solutions with their smart contract framework into their existing services (eg via dAPI) for players in the maritime and logistics sector;

 ICT integrators, who support complex integration processes and typically offer solutions in which different parties are involved and where the blockchain solution is integrated into the existing ICT architecture of the various parties;

 Technology consultants, who specialize in guiding innovation projects and where our smart contract framework can be used as TestNet to quickly set up Proof of Concepts or Pilot projects.

-Hopefully this clarifies who we are and what the added value of our smart contract framework is.
-Is this not that the case?
-Or would you like more information?
+We hope this clarifies who we are at T-Mining and what the added value of our smart contract framework is.
+Please feel free to contact us if you have any questions or require more information.